 L.M.
 Montgomery’s novels have been adapted for stage and screen numerous times since their publication a century ago.
 Her most popular character, Anne Shirley, has had numerous screen incarnations, from a 1919 silent film that is believed to be lost to the recent telefilm L.M.
-Montgomery’s Anne of Green Gables and the upcoming television series Anne, and her later novels formed the basis for two highly popular long-form television series.
+Montgomery’s Anne of Green Gables and the television series Anne (which airs outside Canada as Anne with an “E”), and her later novels formed the basis for two highly popular long-form television series.

 Although different in tone and approach, these adaptations tend to recentre the story on Anne’s romantic relationship with Gilbert Blythe.
 In her novels, Montgomery chooses to focus on the emotional and artistic development of her female characters and to satirize conventions of romance; as a result, many of her tacked-on romantic dénouements appear underdeveloped and contrived.
 In adapting these complex texts to the screen, the various writers, producers, and directors tend to eliminate this satire by emphasizing romance in ways Montgomery’s work avoids, and do so at the expensive of her subversive messages.
 For audiences who have not necessarily read Montgomery, these adaptations reinscribe Montgomery as a writer of conventional romance, minimizing her work as a social satirist.